Or, how I was outed at Trader Joe’s.

 Still, the encounter did make me ponder my attachment to this aspect of my life and what it represents.
 Though maintaining a non-carnivorous diet is a lot easier than it was forty years ago, with vegetarian and vegan options now more widely available and even commonplace, the whole matter of who we are as eaters has become way more complicated with many different belief systems to be an adherent to.
 What did I need to defend and what else would I defend so stridently?

 As I finished up my bagging duties, she said, “Oh, I see you didn’t purchase many dairy products”, further assessing the plant-based percentage of my diet.
 She actually got a good glimpse and did a pretty good analysis.
 Such work is much easier from that platform instead of relying on diet recalls or scribbled and food stained dietary records as I traditionally have had to do.

-I paid for the consult, I mean groceries, and loaded the bags back into the cart.
+I paid for the consult, I mean groceries and loaded the bags back into the cart.
 I started for the exit thinking we were done.
 But, there was one more thing.
 “Oh”, she giddily exclaimed as I walked away, “I love your socks!”
 Once again she had surprised me.
-I realized I was wearing a funky yellow paisley pair that were peeking out from the bottom of my skirt and through the top of my shoes.
+I realized I was wearing a funky yellow paisley pair that was peeking out from the bottom of my skirt and through the top of my shoes.
 I smiled.
 Maybe we could just be friends.

 In health, Elyn

 My Plate Haiku

 My heart beets for you, with your turnip nose and your radish face,